alisio/opensips/README.md

 You must install OpenSIPS Control Panel or rtpengine media proxy if you wish to use them, as these tools are not provided by this module.
 It is possible to use existing puppet forge modules like alisio-opensipscp or alisio-rtpengine.

+There are sample manifest inside the 'tests' folder.

 Sample install with Control Panel and rtpengine:

 ```